loopholelabs/goroutine-manager/README.md

 	&errs,
 	utils.GoroutineManagerHooks{},
 )
-defer goroutineManager.WaitForForegroundGoroutines()
+defer goroutineManager.Wait()
 defer goroutineManager.StopAllGoroutines()
 defer goroutineManager.CreateBackgroundPanicCollector()()
 ```

 This setup ensures that any panics occurring after the last line will be collected into the `errs` variable.
 Any goroutines started after it will be stopped and waited for until they finish executing if a panic occurs or the stack unwinds, e.g., after a `return`.

 To start a goroutine, you can use `StartForegroundGoroutine` or `StartBackgroundGoroutine`.
-Foreground goroutines are "tracked" and can be waited for to finish executing with `WaitForForegroundGoroutines`, while background goroutines are for "fire and forget" scenarios.
-Any context-aware libraries used in a goroutine should be passed the context returned by `GetGoroutineCtx` and should block until they have finished executing.
+Foreground goroutines are "tracked" and can be waited for to finish executing with `Wait`, while background goroutines are for "fire and forget" scenarios.
+Any context-aware libraries used in a goroutine should be passed the context returned by `Context` (which is also provided as an argument to `StartForegroundGoroutine` and `StartBackgroundGoroutine`) and should block until they have finished executing.
 This ensures that during a graceful shutdown, these dependencies will also be shut down, and in the case of foreground goroutines, will be waited for.
-Note that panics in both foreground and background goroutines lead to the `GoroutineCtx` being canceled, and the errors will be collected into `errs`.
+Note that panics in both foreground and background goroutines lead to `Context` being canceled, and the errors will be collected into `errs`.

 ### 2. Handling Externally Started Goroutines with the Goroutine Manager